CantoLang/cantolang-site/docs/programmers_guide.md

 ###Types

-In Fun, every definition defines a type by that name.
+In Canto, every definition defines a type by that name.
 This type can then be used as the basis for typed definitions.

 A typed definition behaves differently from an untyped definition in several ways,